A new sieve for restricted multiset counting: Introduction

 In particular, if $X$ is symmetric, that is, invariant under the action of $S_k$, then

-where $C(\tau)$ is the size of the conjugacy class of $S_k$ that contains $\tau$ and $X_\tau$ is naturally defined over $C_k$, the set of all conjugacy classes of $S_k$. \end{theorem}
+where $C(\tau)$ is the size of the conjugacy class of $S_k$ that contains $\tau$ and $|X_\tau|$ is naturally defined over $C_k$, the set of all conjugacy classes of $S_k$. \end{theorem}

-It is quite surprising that Theorem \ref{thm:sieve} was not known before since the M\"{o}bius inversion over $\Pi_k$ was known in the 1960s, where $\Pi_k$ is the poset of all partitions of $[k]$ ordered by refinement.
+It is quite surprising that Theorem \ref{thm:sieve} was not known before since the M\"{o}bius inversion over $\Pi_k$ was known in the 1960s, where $\Pi_k$ is the poset of all partitions of $\{1,2,\dots,k\}$ ordered by refinement.
 Precisely, the M\"{o}bius inversion formula gives the following formula for $|\overline{X}|$:

-In the nice partition lattice $\Pi_k$, an explicit expression for the M\"{o}bius function $\mu(\hat{0},\tau)$ (see Proposition \ref{prop:Mobius function}) was given independently by Sch\"{u}tzenberger in 1954, and Frucht and Rota \cite{Rota} in 1964.
+In the case of partition lattice $\Pi_k$, an explicit expression for the M\"{o}bius function $\mu(\bm{0},\tau)$ (see Proposition \ref{prop:Mobius function}) was given independently by Sch\"{u}tzenberger in 1954, and Frucht and Rota \cite{Rota} in 1964.
 However, the above formula is not convenient to use.
-One possible reason is that counting problems over set partitions seem more complicated than over permutations in some sense.
+One reason is that counting problems over set partitions seem more complicated than those over permutations, as explained below.

 We now explain further why counting over permutations might be simpler.
-Suppose a permutation $\tau\in S_k$ is of type $(c_1,c_2,\ldots,c_k)$, that is, it has exactly $c_i$ cycles of length $i$.
+Suppose that a permutation $\tau\in S_k$ is of type $(c_1,c_2,\ldots,c_k)$, that is, it has exactly $c_i$ cycles of length $i$.
 It is well-known that the size of the conjugacy class of $S_k$ that contains $\tau$ is given by

 since two permutations in $S_k$ are conjugate if and only if they have the same type.
 This makes \eqref{eq:main} computable for many interesting cases via the exponential generating function defined by